arbadacarbaYK/LNbits.on.phoenixd.on.MacOS/Mac-OS.md

 Check if `phoenixd` is running and accessible at [http://127.0.0.1:9740](http://127.0.0.1:9740).

-## 4. Configure Reverse Proxy with Caddy
+## 4. Configure HTTPS and Reverse Proxy with Caddy

 ### Install Caddy
 ```sh